PATH: Homeless Outreach

 How can I access PATH services?

-If you or someone you know is homeless or is in imminent danger of becoming homeless and has mental illness and/or has a substance use disorder, please call Peninsula Behavioral Health and ask to speak to a PATH case manager: (360) 457-0431
+If you or someone you know is homeless or is in imminent danger of becoming homeless and has mental illness and/or has a substance use disorder, please call Peninsula Behavioral Health.
+Ask to speak to a PATH case manager: (360) 457-0431

 How we can help